|

 (Koln).
 To go to Lake

-Constance and the Rhinefalls at Schaffhausen (see Rhinefall),
+Constance and the Rhinefalls at Schaffhausen,

 you’d

-need to take a Swiss IR train via Arbon (see Arbon)
+need to take a Swiss IR train via Arbon (see Arbon

 and Romanshorn.
 The Shelleys started their journey in Brunnen on Lake